dirkknibbe/dirkknibbe/README.md

 🔭 I’m currently working on a uniswap clone

-👯 I’m looking to collaborate on web3 ideas

 🤝 I’m looking for help with software development work

 🌱 I’m currently learning ethereum dapp development